 About the Book

-Going to the Festival is a vibrant celebration of community, friendship, and the joy of discovering traditions that bring people together.
-When four friends stumble upon their town’s annual summer festival, they quickly learn that it’s more than an event.
-It becomes a week filled with creativity, curiosity, and the shared spirit of neighbors who make their town feel like home.
+Going to the Festival Going to the Festival is a lively picture book that celebrates community, friendship, and the discoveries that happen when children take part in the traditions around them.
+When four friends stumble upon their town’s annual summer festival, they quickly learn it is more than colorful booths and busy streets.
+It becomes a week shaped by creativity, curiosity, and the shared spirit of neighbors who make a place feel like home.

 Meet the Characters